 Board Meeting Times and Agendas

 D.C.
 Everest Area School District School Board Meeting Agendas are posted online with BoardBook.
 BoardBook is a web-based software application that electronically streamlines the preparation of board agenda packets and builds a searchable archive of meeting agenda packets and approved minutes.
-It opens the door to electronic distribution of meeting materials, to web posting of finished documents and, ultimately, to paperless meetings.

 The Board meets at the Middle School Village Theater at 9302 Schofield Ave., Weston, WI.